tuxwalk/TuxForge/README.md

 Contributions, testing, ideas, bug reports, and documentation improvements are welcome.

-Open an issue or submit a pull request and i will fix it as soon as I can
+Open an issue or submit a pull request and I will help you with whatevers bothering you.

 ## License